Codycody31/woodpecker-plugin-caprover-deploy/README.md

             branch: master
 ```

-## Roadmap

-- [ ] Add support for deploying via the default setup.
-- [ ] Add support for deploying via provided docker image.
-- [ ] Add support for deploying via provided tarball.

 ## Credits

 This plugin is based on [deploy-from-github](https://github.com/caprover/deploy-from-github) by [CapRover](https://caprover.com/).
+All we have done is to make it work with Woodpecker CI.